JaneWen23/MyGarden/Notes/Notes_Git.md

     *lightweight*:

-    lightwight tag is usually used for a minor version. this is just a tag attached to the commmit info. nothing more.
+    lightweight tag is usually used for a minor version. this is just a tag attached to the commit info. nothing more.

     to add a lightweight tag to your latest commit: